awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

 `http://example.com/logo.jpg`

-If you want to use your own domain name, use Amazon Route 53 to create an [alias resource record set](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) that points to your CloudFront distribution\.
-An alias resource record set is an Amazon Route 53 extension to DNS\.
-It's similar to a CNAME resource record set, but you can create an alias resource record set both for the root domain, such as example\.com, and for subdomains, such as www\.example\.com\. \(You can create CNAME resource record sets only for subdomains\.\) When Amazon Route 53 receives a DNS query that matches the name and type of an alias resource record set, Amazon Route 53 responds with the domain name that is associated with your distribution\.
+If you want to use your own domain name, use Amazon Route 53 to create an [alias record](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) that points to your CloudFront distribution\.
+An alias record is a Route 53 extension to DNS\.
+It's similar to a CNAME record, but you can create an alias record both for the root domain, such as example\.com, and for subdomains, such as www\.example\.com\. \(You can create CNAME records only for subdomains\.\) When Route 53 receives a DNS query that matches the name and type of an alias record, Route 53 responds with the domain name that is associated with your distribution\.

 **Note**
-Amazon Route 53 doesn't charge for alias queries to CloudFront distributions or other AWS resources\.
+Route 53 doesn't charge for alias queries to CloudFront distributions or other AWS resources\.

 ## Prerequisites<a name="routing-to-cloudfront-distribution-prereqs"></a>